Built for beginners, the Defy is a comfortable entry-level shoe with all-around performance.

 The padded tongue, wide toe box, and flat profile make these shoes extremely comfortable for long sessions at the gym or crag.
 Sure, the Defy lacks the performance of other shoes on this list, but don’t be too quick to write them off.

 My personal favorite feature of the shoe is that it uses Evolv’s Trax SAS rubber.
 I think this is one of the best rubber compounds right now, offering buckets of friction on plastic and gym walls.
 This, paired with the 1.4mm full-lenght midsole offers plenty of support to new climbers.

 If you are a beginner climber looking for an affordable entry-level shoe to beat up, or an advanced climber looking for training day shoes for the gym, the Defy is a tried and tested choice.

 La Sportiva Mythos

 The unique lacing system is another reason why the Mythos is so damn comfortable.
-Its clever design maintains tension throughout the shoe, without the use of toe-crushing elasticated rands.
-This ensures the shoe keeps the foot snug and allows for slight fit adjustments.
+Its clever design maintains tension throughout the shoe, without the use of a foot-crushing slingshot rand.
+This ensures the shoe keeps the foot snug and allows for fit adjustments too.

-Their low profile shape makes the Mythos suitable for sticking into cracks and the flexible midsole smear well.
-Perhaps their biggest downside is that they don’t edge as well as the Katana or other leading La Sportiva models, but are still a great option for all-day trad adventures.
+Their low profile shape makes the Mythos suitable for sticking into cracks and the flexible midsole smears pretty well.
+Perhaps their biggest downside is that they don’t edge as well as the Katana or other performance La Sportiva models.
+That said, they are still a great option for all-day trad adventures when comfort supersedes performance.

 If you need a stiff shoe with more support, the Mythos might not be for you, but if you are looking for an extremely comfortable shoe and can sacrifice some performance, the Mythos is perfect.